dgupta18/recall-ai-test/README.md

 1. `python3 -m venv venv`
 2. `source venv/bin/activate`
 3. `pip3 install flask requests dotenv svix`
-4. Create a webhook https://us-west-2.recall.ai/dashboard/webhooks and copy the signing key to a `.env` file
+4. Create a recall API token in the recall dashboard, and copy the token to your `.env` file
-5. Create a recall API token and copy the token to the `.env` file
+5. Create a recall webhook in the recall dashboard https://us-west-2.recall.ai/dashboard/webhooks, and copy the signing key to your `.env` file
+6. Create an ngrok tunnel to your local server where the app will be running, and copy that URL to your `.env` file (see ngrok section below for help)

 ### .env